taniarascia/taniarascia.com/content/posts/2017-07-28-understanding-arrays-in-javascript.md

 ## Creating an Array

 There are two ways to create an array in JavaScript.
-The array literal, which uses square brackets, and the array constructor, with uses the `new` keyword.
+The array literal, which uses square brackets, and the array constructor, which uses the `new` keyword.

 Let's demonstrate how to create an array of shark species using the array constructor, which is initialized with `new Array()`.